 Successful Treatment and Friendly Support of Abusers

 Abusers must access the natural state of compassion they first experienced as very young children and relived when they were falling in love.
 Most will then recognize that they have fundamental values that are more important to them than their egos and that their egos were constructed in large part as defense against the shame of violating or losing touch with those values.
 Motivated by defense of ego, they violate their deepest values and devalue those they love.
 Motivated by their deepest values, their need to defend a fragile ego subsides, along with their need to control, criticize, dominate, and devalue others.
-(Boot camp post)
+(Love without Hurt Boot Camps)

 Notice that appeal to the deepest values of clients and friends makes the distinction between abusers and victims less important.
 A compassionate victim, knowing that the abuser cannot change without becoming more compassionate, will leave.
 An abuser who becomes more compassionate cannot continue to abuse.